Ibrahim-Iradukunda/alu-shell/permissions/README.md

-chgrp school hello: script that changes the group owner of the file hello to school chown vincent:staff *: a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory chown --no-dereference vincent:staff _hello: a script that  change the owner and the group owner of a symbolic link _hello to vincent and staff, respectively, you can use the following script chown vincent hello: a script that changes the owner of the file hello to vincent only if it is owned by the user guillaume
+chgrp school hello: script that changes the group owner of the file hello to school chown vincent:staff *: a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory chown --no-dereference vincent:staff _hello: a script that  change the owner and the group owner of a symbolic link _hello to vincent and staff, respectively, you can use the following script if [ -e hello ]; then chown vincent hello; fi: a script that changes the owner of the file hello to vincent only if it is owned by the user guillaume